EugeneKrapivin/ComoEngineeringBlogPosts/Look out for multiple message schedulers on a service bus.md

 How do you handle duplicate messages?
 What if the state of the software changes once the first message comes.
 How do you handle the duplicates?

 Actually, the solution is quite simple.
-You don't put multiple scheduling services on the same bus.
+You avoid putting multiple scheduling services on the same bus.

 Building a service like this is rather simple using RabbitMQ, Masstransit, Quartz.NET, and their integration packages.